binh1232004/BackEnd-SocialMedia/SMedia/API-GroupPosts-Pending-USAGE-UPDATED.md

 ## Implementation Notes

 - Only group administrators can access pending posts for their groups.
+- Only posts that are pending (not approved) AND visible are returned.
+- Hidden posts (where isVisible = false) are not included in the response.
 - The `isVisible` property indicates whether the post is currently visible in the group.
-Pending posts are typically not visible (isVisible = false) until they are approved.
 - Posts are returned in reverse chronological order (newest first).
 - The API supports pagination to handle large numbers of pending posts.
 - Media attachments, if any, are included in the response for each post.